modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   yarp connect /icubSim/face/emotions/out /icubSim/face/raw/in
   ```

-  Start the iCub interface to receive the facial expressions from the application controller and activate the facial expressions on the iCub robot:
+  Start the iCub interface to receive the facial expressions from the application controller and activate the facial expressions on the iCub robot (on **PC:ICUB**):

   ```bash
   cd $HOME/Code/wrapyfi-interfaces